wclr/cycle-hmr/README.md

   ...
 ```

-**NB!** To have less problems when dealing with compile and runtime errors,
+**NB!** If you use CLI to run WDS (`webpack-dev-server` with `--hot` and `--inline` options) and have
-because of existing issues with `webpack-dev-server` recommendation is to run
+issues when dealing with compile and runtime errors
-it using node API, instead of cli (especially avoid `--hot` and `--inline` options).
+(for example webpack HMR does recover after such errors or reloads the page) recommendation is to use node API for launching WDS:

 ```js
 var webpack = require('webpack');